apify/apify-client-python/README.md

 The documentation is then rendered from the docstrings in the code using Sphinx and some heavy post-processing and saved as `docs/docs.md`.
 To generate the documentation, just run `./build_docs.sh`.

+### Release process

+Publishing new versions to [PyPI](https://pypi.org/project/apify-client) happens automatically through GitHub Actions.

+On each commit to the `master` branch, a new beta release is published, taking the version number from `src/apify_client/_version.py` and automatically incrementing the beta version suffix by 1 from the last beta release published to PyPI.

+A stable version is published when a new release is created using GitHub Releases, again taking the version number from `src/apify_client/_version.py`.
+The built package assets are automatically uploaded to the GitHub release.

+If there is already a stable version with the same version number as in `src/apify_client/_version.py` published to PyPI, the publish process fails, so don't forget to update the version number before releasing a new version.
+The release process also fails when the released version is not described in `CHANGELOG.md`, so don't forget to describe the changes in the new version there.